Marketing91

 Internal teams should be transparent with employees and let them know when they can expect a problem to be resolved.
 Just as support reps set expectations for customers, internal teams must do the same for their staff by providing a specific timeline for resolution.

-Being open and honest, even if the answer isn’t ideal, is necessary so that employees can effectively plan their workflow.
+Being open and honest, even if the answer isn’t ideal, is necessary so employees can effectively plan their workflow.

 4. Harness the power of customer service tools to meet your customers’ needs!